AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 	`base` can be any positive integer, it will mostly be 10 or 16, I guess.
 Default value is 16.

     `timeout` solver timeout in milliseconds.
 0 for no timeout.

+    solver class has usefull method `print_assertions` that will output all the assertions in kind of human readable format.

 3. Initialize the Circuit